novdream/EUMC/README.md

 **Contributions:**
 -  **Problem Exploration:** We focus on the challenging problem of effective and unnoticeable multi-category graph backdoor attack
--  **Method Development:** We design a novel framework that constructs a multi-category subgraph trigger pattern (MC-STP) from the attacked graph.
+-  **Method Development:** We design a novel framework that constructs a multi-category subgraph trigger pool (MC-STP) from the attacked graph.
 We also develop a “select then attach” strategy to ensure the unnoticeability and effectiveness of the multi-category graph backdoor attacks.

 ## Overview